auryreyes/azure-nsg-network-protocols/README.md

 After creating your VMs in Azure, use Remote Desktop Connection to access the Windows virtual machine.
 Within your Windows 10 VM, Install Wireshark.

+Wireshark is a network protocol analyzer that can be used to see packets being captured from a network connection.
+Find the Linux VM's private Internet Protocol (IP) address in Azure first before continuing.
+Find the Linux VM's private Internet Protocol (IP) address in Azure first before continuing.

 <p>
 <img src="https://i.imgur.com/aoq1txh.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>